layers

 A GeoDataFrame representing data points.
 The coordinates of data points should correspond as precisely as possible to the location of the feature in space; or, in the case of buildings, should ideally correspond to the location of the building entrance.

-The column label corresponding to the column in data_gdf from which to take numerical information.
+The column labels corresponding to the columns in data_gdf from which to take numerical information.

 A GeoDataFrame representing nodes.
 Best generated with the io.network_structure_from_nx function.
 The outputs of calculations will be written to this GeoDataFrame, which is then returned from the function.

-A rustalgos.NetworkStructure.
+A rustalgos.graph.NetworkStructure.
 Best generated with the io.network_structure_from_nx function.

 The maximum distance to consider when assigning respective data points to the nearest adjacent network nodes.

-Distances corresponding to the local dmaxd_{max} thresholds to be used for calculations.
-The β\beta parameters (for distance-weighted metrics) will be determined implicitly.
-If the distances parameter is not provided, then the beta parameter must be provided instead.
+Distances corresponding to the local thresholds to be used for calculations.
+The for distance-weighted metrics will be determined implicitly using min_threshold_wt.
+If the distances parameter is not provided, then the beta or minutes parameters must be provided instead.

-A β\beta, or array of β\beta to be used for the exponential decay function for weighted metrics.
-The distance parameters for unweighted metrics will be determined implicitly.
-If the betas parameter is not provided, then the distance parameter must be provided instead.
+A list of to be used for the exponential decay function for weighted metrics.
+The thresholds for unweighted metrics will be determined implicitly.
+If the betas parameter is not provided, then the distances or minutes parameter must be provided instead.

 An optional column name for data point keys.
 This is used for deduplicating points representing a shared source of information.
 For example, where a single greenspace is represented by many entrances as datapoints, only the nearest entrance (from a respective location) will be considered (during aggregations) when the points share a datapoint identifier.